The Tasting Garden

 The bronze fruits were stolen several years ago and some plinths were damaged.
 The gardens were not maintained and the paths became overgrown.

-Storey Gallery, now StoreyG2, has been seeking its restoration ever since.
-It is now working with The Friends of the Storey Gardens to raise the necessary funds to restore The Tasting Garden to its original glory.
+Storey Gallery, now StoreyG2, has sought its restoration ever since.
+It is now supporting The Friends of the Storey Gardens who are aiming to raise the necessary funds to restore The Tasting Garden to its original glory.

 A description of The Tasting Garden and its creation in 1998 is here.